Are you feeling hurt while reading this?

 What does your why say about you?

 After finding why you are feeling hurt, understand what does that says about you?
 Is there something that’s particularly triggering for you?
-Are you expectation on people realistic?
+Are your expectations of people realistic?
 Sometimes, when somebody hurts you, you can learn something about yourself too.

 Look at the other person’s side of the story

 Did the person hurt you intentionally?
 Does he or she understand the situation?
 There are situations when you’ve might end up hurt unintentionally.
 These situations usually involve a problem of communication.

 Is there something left to say?